-Library holdings at Florida State include 2.2 million book titles, 16, 384 serials and 4.7 million microforms.
+Library holdings at Florida State include 2.2 million book titles, 16,384 serials and 4.7 million microforms.
 The main library facility, the Robert M. Strozier Library, is linked by computer to other state university and national research libraries.
 The Paul A.M.
 Dirac Science Center Library is located at the heart of the university's science research complex.
-FSU also maintains extensive music, library science and law liin numerous books, monographs and journal articles relating to the whole spectrum of intellectual interests and the practical needs of society.

-Also providing research opportunities is the tandem Van de Graaff Superconducting Accelerator Laboratory, which houses two powerful atom smashers.
+FSU also maintains extensive music, library science and law libraries.
+Also providing research opportunities is the tandem Van de Graaff Supercon- ducting Accelerator Laboratory, which houses two powerful atom smashers.

 Graduate students, who number more than 5,685, pursue advanced degrees in fields as diverse as business administration and theoretical particle physics.
-A majority of research done at FSU is the direct result of student effort, culminating
+A majority of research done at